 Marigot Bay lies equidistant from the spectacular scenery of the Soufriere region to the south with Piton mountains (a World Heritage site), a drive-in volcano and hot springs.
 The more touristy Rodney Bay area is to the north and has big hotels, restaurants, a casino, nightlife and great duty-free shopping.
 Either can be reached in a 45-minute to 1-hour drive, or less by water taxi.See our Marigot Bay villas

 The best beach in Saintt Lucia for views

 Located next to a lush rainforest, this striking white-sand beach is the perfect place to relax and unwind.
 It offers dramatic views of the soaring Pitons mountains, and is gently lapped by the warm Caribbean Sea.
 Here you can relax and appreciate the beauty of the island, whether you want to splash in the shallows, snorkel off the beach or scuba-dive past tropical fish and colorful coral reefs.

 The beach is in the region of Soufriere in the south of St Lucia, and is actually nestled between Petit Piton and Gros Piton.
 Part of the National Marine Park, it’s surrounded by more than 100 acres of lush tropical gardens brimming with mango, coconut and papaya trees.

-Located in North Castries and running parallel to the airport, Vigie Beach is one of the island’s quieter spots.
+Located in North Castries and running parallel to the airport, Vigie Beach is one of the most peaceful Saint Lucia beaches.
 There aren’t many hotels and resorts surrounding the beach so visitors are mainly day trippers from the nearby cruise ship port or travellers en-route to their flight home.